Subpoena Domestication · All 50 States

 You file it

-We prepare the destination-state subpoena package, transmittal letter, and any required notices.
-You handle the filing and service yourself.
+We prepare the destination-state package and transmittal; you handle filing and service.

 • Originating subpoena reviewed